-Use the search feature below to find Water Center supported products, including papers, videos, and fact sheets.Displaying 61 - 70 of 112
+Use the search feature below to find Water Center supported products, including papers, videos, and fact sheets.
+Alternatively, you may search/browse products across the entire institute.Displaying 61 - 70 of 112

 Green infrastructure (GI) systems are installed in strategic locations to capture stormwater runoff after a rain event.
 GI projects are placed in locations to slow stormwater flows to streams, reduce flooding or fast currents that erode stream banks, or filter pollutants from parking lots or roadways.
 This fact sheet highlights how GI projects such as rain gardens, permeable pavement, and tree filters are part of a stormwater runoff toolkit for local decision-makers.

 With streams becoming one of the most endangered ecosystems on the planet, we need restoration practitioners more than ever.
 Stream restoration often requires the collaboration of engineers, ecologists, and physical scientists.
 The science team makes decisions based on the weight of evidence of science and important social and environmental values guiding the restoration effort.
 Faculty members at the University of Michigan (U-M) have revised a stream restoration engineering course to bring together U-M students and faculty to study stream restoration in an interdisciplinary way.
 This fact sheet provides a summary about how a new course immerses students in this multidisciplinary, problem-driven profession.